Alex-Lee-Myers/AllBallCallServer/README.md

 #### What type of technologies were used?

-Due to the nature of this project being required to reach MVP within 25 days, from server to client side, a host of packages were implemented to quicken progress on the client side.
+Due to the nature of this project being required to reach MVP within 25 days, from server to client side, a host of packages were implemented to quicken progress on the server side.

 - BcrpytJS
 - Express